-Alma Leppla is a queer Latinx artist and educator whose work seeks to build community through the exploration of intersectional identities.
+Alma Landeta (they / them) is a queer Latine multidisciplinary artist and educator whose work seeks to build community through the exploration of intersectional identities.
 Leppla received a Masters of Arts in Art Education from the Maryland Institute College of Art.
 They have shown work nationally and internationally through solo exhibitions, group shows, and artist residencies.
 They have served as an arts facilitator and educator, working with schools, community organizations and institutions since 2008.